Tugging at our heartstrings

 Packed with fascinating images, this new work by experienced maritime author Ian Collard invites us to consider the well-loved tugs that help keep the UK merchant fleet afloat.

-The book opens with a brief but insightful history of how tugs have evolved and developed over the past two centuriesstarting with the 1802-built Charlotte Dundas.
+The book opens with a brief but insightful history of how tugs have evolved and developed over the past two centuries, starting with the 1802-built Charlotte Dundas.

 What follows is a carefully curated series of annotated photographs that take the reader across the British Isles to view both contemporary and historic vessels.

-Tugs and Towing Across Britain
+Tugs and Towing Around Britain

 By Ian Collard

-Amblerley, £15.99
+Amberley, £15.99

 ISBN: 978 13981 16542